Delay of Gratification

 BY: T. Franklin Murphy | September 30, 2020

-Delaying gratification is not from a strong will to resist, but skilled use of techniques to weaken temptation.
+Delaying gratification is not from a strong will to resist, but from skilled use of techniques that weaken temptation.

 After five years, Mark was almost done.
 He dreamed of graduation, completing school, and moving forward.
 He slacked off during his final year but was confident that high grades on the finals would compensate for his low marks.
 The day before his most important exam, Mark attended an afternoon game with his friends.
 He reasoned that “the game would get his mind off the material and still leave plenty of time for studying.”
 Several beers later, the evening gently faded into morning.
 Mark failed the exam.
 His dreams stalled, stupidly exchanged for a few beers and a day with friends.